Agrobacterium Mediated Gene Transfer

 - After a gap of 48 hours, the treated leaf discs are meticulously transferred onto a generation medium containing suitable concentrations of both kanamycin and carbenicillin as shown in Fig. 1.
 The two ‘antibodies’ do play specific roles, namely :

 (a) Kanamycin — permits exclusively the ‘transformed plant cells’ to undergo division and regeneration of ‘shoots’ in 3-4 weeks duration; and

-The prevalent salient features of co-culture with tissue explants areas enumerated under :
+The prevalent salient features of co-culture with tissue explants areas are enumerated under :

 (1) The agrobacterium does infect certain specific monocot plant species and ultimately gives rise to the formation of crown gall cells, such as Asparagus or causes apparent swellings, for instance: Allium cepa, Dioscorea bulbifera, besides Chlorophytum and Narcissus.
 In most of these instances, the critical production of the opines by the corresponding crown gall cells and swelling tissues was noticed evidently.

 (2) Besides, the integration of T-DNA into the genomes of at least two plant species, namely: Dioscorea bulbifera and Oryza Sativa has been well established and amply demonstrated.
 Nevertheless, the efficiency of transformation is observed to be at a low ebb.

 (3) Importantly, an appreciably efficient degree of transformation of the monocot cells may be accomplished by the induction of acetosyringone in the course of co-culture of plant cells with the aid of Agrobacterium.